se-buw/gse/content.en/tutorials/emf/_index.md

 Selection of materials and updates

+-   26.04.2025 by Soaibuzzaman
+    -  Migrated tutorial to web format and updated to Eclipse 2025-03 Modeling Tools
 -   04.05.2023 by Jan O. Ringert
     -  Added minor adjustments for Eclipse 2023-03 Modeling Tools
 -   29.04.2022 by Jan O. Ringert